burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 13. Feature Test Macro

-In C++2020 the macroses `__cpp_*` has been added to test language and library features under the name [feature_test](https://en.cppreference.com/w/cpp/feature_test).
+In C++2020 the macros `__cpp_*` have been added to test language and library features under the name [feature_test](https://en.cppreference.com/w/cpp/feature_test).

 The support of this ability has been added from C++2020.
-Even though some features may have been supported in earlier versions, the ability to check with macros has been added (officially) only in C++2020.
+Even though some features may have been supported in earlier versions, the ability to check with macros has been added (officially) only since C++2020.

 According to [Draft C++2020 Standard, p.455, Section 15.11](https://open-std.org/jtc1/sc22/wg21/docs/papers/2020/n4861.pdf): *Future versions of this International Standard might replace the values of these macros with greater values.*